mlc-ai/mlc-llm/docs/prebuilt_models.rst

 In order to run a specific model on MLC-LLM, you roughly need two parts:

 **1. A model library:** a binary file containing the end-to-end functionality to inference a model.
-This is a single file that ends in `.so` or other suffix depending on the platform.
-Such a file is model-architecture-specific (e.g. Llama vs. rwkv).
+This is a single file that ends in ``.so`` or other suffix depending on the platform.
+Such a file is model-architecture-specific (e.g. Llama vs. RWKV).
 See the full list of precompiled model libraries `here <https://github.com/mlc-ai/binary-mlc-llm-libs>`__.

 **2. Compiled weights:** a folder containing multiple files that store the compiled and quantized weights of a model.
-Besides the weights, there are also config files required by MLC-LLM such as ``mlc-chat-config.json``.
-Such a folder is model-variant-specific (e.g. Code Llama vs. WizardCoder).
+Besides the weights, there are also config files required by MLC-LLM's runtime such as ``mlc-chat-config.json``.
+Such a folder is model-variant-specific (e.g. CodeLlama vs. WizardCoder).
 See the list of precompiled weights `here <https://huggingface.co/mlc-ai>`__.

 How We Organize this Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Accordingly, we organize our page with three levels of hierarchy here (from high to low):
+Accordingly, to demonstrate what prebuilt model libraries and weights you could use off-the-shelf, we organize our page with three levels of hierarchy here (from high to low):

-**1. Supported model architectures**: The **all-in-one** table demonstrating what model architectures we support and what variants belong to each architecture.
+**1. Supported model architectures** The **all-in-one** table demonstrating what model architectures we support and what variants belong to each architecture.
 Each entry hyperlinks to the corresponding model library table and model variant table.

-**2. Model library tables**: For each table, we describe the **model libraries** we have pre-compiled for a specific model architecture (e.g. Llama).
-Specifically, it is categorized as the platform, parameters count, and quantization scheme.
+**2. Model library tables** For each table, we describe the **model libraries** we have pre-compiled for a specific model architecture (e.g. Llama).
+Specifically, it is categorized by the platform, parameters count, and quantization scheme.
 We link to the corresponding github link.

-**3. Model variant tables**: For each table, we describe the **weights** we have pre-compiled for a specific model variant (e.g. Code Llama).
+**3. Model variant tables** For each table, we describe the **weights** we have pre-compiled for a specific model variant (e.g. CodeLlama, WizardLM).
 Specifically, it is categorized by model size and quantization scheme.
 We link to the corresponding hugging face link.

 Afterwards, we address how to use our prebuilt models in CLI (command line interface), iOS, and Android.